Christy Walsh (sports agent): Personal life and death

 Christy Walsh was born in St. Louis, Missouri, on December 2, 1891.
+Christy was his mother's maiden name.
 On April 4, 1935, he married Madeline Souden.
-The couple had only one child and their marriage ended in divorce.
+The couple had only one child, Christy Jr., and their marriage ended in divorce.
 Walsh was also the father-in-law of Peggy Cobb, the stepdaughter of Robert Cobb, the owner of the famous Brown Derby Restaurant.

-Walsh died on December 14, 1955, in North Hollywood, California.
+Walsh died on December 14, 1955, in Los Angeles, California.
+At the time, he was living in the neighborhood of North Hollywood.
+He was married to Margaret Merritt, whom he met during the World's Fair.